-When Alan Cooper first introduced the concept of personas as an archetypal representation of users, it was in the context of goal-directed design.
+The concept of personas was first introduced as an archetypal representation of users in the context of goal-directed design.
 Whereby, the focus is on goal-directed behaviors within a usage context.
 Zeroing in on the premise that usage behaviors are driven by a variety of either single or multiple goals.
 This profound concept led to the development of a very precise goal-directed methodology for design.
 Whereby user personas represented an archetypal representation of users and their goal-directed behaviors and choices.
-Which, after being introduced nearly twenty years ago, has led to growth in the field of Interaction Design.

 The Pursuit Of Choice